PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 In this case, ``dont-throttle-netmasks`` could be set to ``192.0.2.1``.

 .. warning::
-  Most servers on the internet do not respond for a good reason (overloaded or unreachable), ``dont-throttle-netmasks`` could make this load on the upstream server even higher, resulting in further service degredation.
+  Most servers on the internet do not respond for a good reason (overloaded or unreachable), ``dont-throttle-netmasks`` could make this load on the upstream server even higher, resulting in further service degradation.

 .. _setting-disable-packetcache: